The DMA Employee Life Cycle

 The Hiring Process

 Starting in mid-January, applicants who meet our criteria and our hiring needs will be contacted within 1 – 2 weeks to schedule an interview with a Regional Director, HR or a member of our Product Team.
-Some positions may require multiple interviews.
+Some positions may require multiple interviews or a pre-screening.
 If we do not have an open position that matches your proficiencies, we may contact you to place you on a waitlist.
 We routinely have spots open up and waitlisted applicants may end up working a full schedule!

 “I got hired, now what?”